 I mentioned you have to find logic that actually resonates with you or this approach doesn’t work.
 Here’s what resonates with me:

 - First and foremost, I don’t have breast cancer.
 My grandmother and my aunt had both had breast cancer.
 My Aunt Jenny died of breast cancer.
 Some of my friends and relatives have had to undergo mastectomies.
 I understand my complaint is about a cup size, and not a health issue.

 - Since I am unwilling to subject myself to a breast reduction, for so many reasons, my choice is, either I can accept my self with this chest or be unhappy each and every time I look in the mirror for the rest of my natural life.

-Nana would advise me to, “Chose the option that is a better way to spend your time and is good for your mental health.”
 So that is what my internal discussion looks like.
 You see it took quite a bit of intentional conversation.
 But that was how much discussion was needed.
 I have needed to repeat this many time when I have negative thoughts about my chest.
 And, it actually works.
-I am able to walk around the locker room a bit more free and easy, not because I think I look fabulous and perky, but because this is me, and this will do fine.
+I am able to walk around the locker room a bit more free and easy most days, not because I think I look fabulous and perky, but because this is me, and this will do fine.

 "To love yourself in a world that is constantly trying to make you something else is the greatest accomplishment." --Ralph Waldo Emerson

 - Linda Bacon and Lucy Aphramor, Body Respect, 2014.

 - Carolyn Costin, Your Dieting Daughter, 2013 (2nd edition).